milandobrota/milandobrota.github.io/_posts/2015-03-19-method-to-the-madness.md

 Not bad for a 9 year old girl.

-This year, her school has a pool and I helped her with her bracket.
+This year, her class has a pool and I helped her with her bracket.
 Do I think this bracket will be as successful?
 I doubt so.

 But that's OK.
 We stick together, no matter if we're winning or losing. :)